regnete/howto-couchdb-cluster-docker-compose/README.md

-# howto-couchdb-cluster-docker-compose
-How to setup a CouchDB cluster with docker-compose
+#How to setup a CouchDB cluster with docker-compose

 ##Setup
 1. clone this repo